rocky-linux/documentation/docs/guides/migrate2rocky.md

 Note: this method will download all of the scripts and files in the rocky-tools repository.

-### The easy-but-slightly-less-secure way
+### The easy way

-Okay, this is not necessarily the best thing to do, security-wise.
-But, it is the easiest way to grab the script.
+This is probably the easiest way to obtain the script.
+You only need a suitable HTTP client (curl, wget, lynx and so on) installed on the server.

-Run this command to download the script into whatever directory you're using:
+Assuming you have the `curl` utility installed, run this command to download the script into whatever directory you're using:

 ```
 curl https://raw.githubusercontent.com/rocky-linux/rocky-tools/main/migrate2rocky/migrate2rocky.sh -o migrate2rocky.sh